pop-team/pop-java/docs/applications-development.rst

 The invocation semantics of POP-Java affect the propagation of exceptions.
 For the moment, only synchronous methods can propagate the exception.
 Asynchronous methods will not propagate any exception to the caller.
-POP-Java current behavior is to abort the application execution when such exception occurs.
+POP-Java current behavior is to abort the application execution when such an exception occurs.